-At our club we offer a free introductory class, this is a one-on-one class with a senior student and provides an overview of many aspects of aikido.
-In this class you will learn and do some of traditional Japanese sword practice originating from the battlefield, strangely from these kinds of movements come the harmonious flow and movements of aikido which you will also practice, also the development of a centered, relaxed mind and something of the nature of 'ki'.
-You will be able to discuss and concerns you have and find out more about the various aspects of aikido of interest to you.
+At our club we offer Basics classes for beginning students.
+In this class you will learn and do some traditional Japanese sword practice originating from the battlefield, strangely from these kinds of movements come the harmonious flow and movements of aikido which you will also practice, also the development of a centred, relaxed mind and something of the nature of ‘ki’.
+You will be able to discuss any concerns you have and find out more about the various aspects of aikido that interest you.

 The human body is adaptive but can only move in so many ways, the evolution of the martial systems are designed to get to the top of this mountain, though there are many paths there.
 Aikido practice encompasses many aspects for training the mind, body and spirit.
-As a club we have been in brisbane for over 20years, many of our students and instructors have practiced and are practicing other martial arts and we would be pleased to point you to those arts if they might be more suitable.
+As a club we have been in Sydney for over 15 years, many of our students and instructors have practised and are practising other martial arts and we would be pleased to point you to those arts if they might be more suitable.

 If you have particular interests in certain aspects you may find these other arts more suitable.
 For example for grappling arts you might like judo and juijutsu, the striking arts karate, silat and kung fu, if weapons are your interest arts like iaido – the art of drawing the sword and jodo – use of the staff.
 Finally internal arts like baguazang and taichi also share much in common with aikido.